sd-powell/portfolio_project_3/README.md

 ---

-### Project Purpose
+### Site Purpose

-Vinyl Crate is designed for vinyl collectors who want a simple, online tool to catalogue their records.
-Many collectors use spreadsheets or paper lists, but these lack user-friendly interfaces, mobile responsiveness, and features like cover art.
-Vinyl Crate solves this by offering a secure, cloud-hosted app with core functionality and intuitive UX.
+Vinyl Crate was created to address a common gap in vinyl record management: while many collectors rely on spreadsheets or handwritten lists, these methods lack visual appeal, accessibility, and interactivity.
+Vinyl Crate brings record cataloguing into the modern age with a secure, user-friendly, and mobile-responsive web app.

+This platform empowers collectors and DJs by offering a clean interface to organise and reflect on their collection — complete with cover images, audio metadata, and personal ratings.

+The app provides:
+📀 Personal record management – Add, edit, and browse your vinyl collection ⭐ Custom metadata fields – Track BPM, musical key, year, genre, and star ratings 🖼️ Visual enhancements – Upload and display album artwork 🔐 Secure access – Private user accounts and dashboard views 📱 Mobile-ready – Use it from the crate or the couch

+By focusing on clarity, simplicity, and personalisation, Vinyl Crate makes managing your vinyl collection a rewarding, modern experience — for hobbyists, DJs, and dedicated collectors alike.

 ---